jayanders123/ToyRobotChallenge/README.md

 1: Download the zip file.

-2: From the root of the folder, execute these commands within the command-line window:
+2: From the root of the folder, execute these commands within a command-line window:
 ```
   $ cd Source
 ```